 Since its founding, the Company has compensated the non-employee members of its Board of Directors only with grants of stock options.
-In 2016, the Company granted each Mr. Lawrence and Mr. Beale an option to acquire 200,000 shares of the Company's common stock at a price of \$2.20 per share, of which 66,667 were vested and exercisable as of December 31, 2016.
+In 2017, the Company granted both to Mr. Lawrence and to Mr. Beale an option to acquire 50,000 shares of the Company's common stock at a price of \$1.10 per share, which were neither vested nor exercisable as of December 31, 2017.